 It’s durable in all conditions to due wire mesh and fir wood construction.
 This will help protect from all outdoor elements.
 The slanted roof design means water just trickles off rather than getting stuck on top of the cage!

 3. LZ Leisure Zone Rabbit Cage Wood House Pet Cage For Small Animals

 We love this mix of auburn and white, despite serving the purposes of a great rabbit cage it also looks amazing in most gardens.
 The design is built to be spacious with a nice warm room for your rabbit to rest inside.
 Two large pullout trays will make your cleaning efforts a much easier process.

-The fir wood and wire mesh means that this is a strong durable rabbit cage.
-It’s water proof with a slanted roof to ensure it can withstand any weather conditions it comes across.
+The fir wood and wire mesh mean that this is a strong durable rabbit cage.
+It’s waterproof with a slanted roof to ensure it can withstand any weather conditions it comes across.

 The front of the living space opens out allowing you to get easy access to your pet.
 The divider in the living area which is removable means you can customize the way the cage is set up.
 The ramp helps your rabbit easily enter the cages inner box.

 This cage has a very open feeling due to the fact it comes with an open run area.
 The slant roof design allows water to spill off the top of the cage.

 5. Kinbor Outdoor Wood House Pet Cages For Small Animals

 We love the galvanized wiring which helps keep your rabbits in and the predators out of the cage.
 The multi-floor design means pets have a bit of freedom within the cage.
 Its non slip ramp increases the safety of this cage preventing your bunny from having any falls.